CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Introduction

-Wildfires greatly threaten many forest ecosystems due to the rapid shift in climate change-driven fire regimes.
-Indeed, despite a decreasing trend in the global burned area (mainly driven by a decrease of human-caused fires in African grasslands), \citep{bowman2020vegetation}, areas burned by forest fires have seen a steady yearly increase of $\sim 5 \%$ since 2001 \citep{tyukavina2022global}.
-In addition, forest fire events are burning longer and covering larger areas as extreme wildfire events' frequency increases \citep{cunningham2024increasing}.
-As a consequence, wildfire $\text{CO}_2$ emissions reached $24 \%$ of the total global emissions in 2023, corresponding to $8.6$ Gt of $\text{CO}_2$ \citep{jones2024state, liu2024global}.
-The observed amplification in wildfire severity is particularly true for the boreal ecosystem, representing roughly $70 \%$ of the fire-related tree cover loss \citep{tyukavina2022global} and where single wildfire events, like those during the 2023 Canadian wildfires season, can compete with annual emissions of major industrialized nations \citep{byrne2024carbon}.
-Locally, boreal wildfires have a direct impact on the land surface as they directly enhance permafrost thaw \citep{li2021influences, zhao2024forest}, and also contribute to vegetation shifts to more fire-prone grassland-/steppe-dominant landscapes, as well as dry peat \citep{zhao2024forest, mccarty2021reviews}.
-Those effects on local ecosystems, combined with wildfire $\text{CO}_2$ emissions, create a positive feedback mechanism fueling climate change.
-Finally, boreal wildfires emit large amounts of aerosols into the atmosphere, which can directly impact ice melt in the Arctic \citep{schmale2021aerosols} and are dangerous for public health, both locally and after smoke transportation thousands of kilometers away \citep{weilnhammer2021extreme}.
+While wildfires severity is amplifying globally (areas burned by forest fires have seen a steady yearly increase of $\sim 5 \%$ since 2001 \citep{tyukavina2022global}), its effect is particularly devastating for the boreal ecosystem, representing roughly $70 \%$ of the fire-related tree cover loss \citep{tyukavina2022global} and where single wildfire events, like those during the 2023 Canadian wildfires season, can compete with annual $\text{CO}_2$ emissions of major industrialized nations \citep{byrne2024carbon}.
+Locally, boreal wildfires have a direct impact on the land surface as they directly increase permafrost thaw \citep{li2021influences, zhao2024forest}, and contribute to vegetation shifts to more fire-prone grassland-/steppe-dominant landscapes, as well as dry peat \citep{zhao2024forest, mccarty2021reviews}.
+Boreal forests span $58 \%$ of Canada's land mass.
+Therefore, in this paper, we use Canada as the area of interest to tackle the problem of wildfire forecasting in boreal ecosystems.